 A maximum number of 10 formal ATCs may be submitted to SCDOT by the Proposer for consideration.
+SCDOT will allow the submittal of 2 additional ATCs related to the criteria added or modified in Addendum 4.

-All Preliminary ATCs shall be submitted electronically by uploading to the 01 ATC folder in ProjectWise.
+All Preliminary Formal ATCs shall be submitted electronically by uploading to the 01 ATC folder in ProjectWise.
 Each Preliminary ATC Submittal Form and supporting information shall be contained in a separate pdf document.
 The Preliminary ATC Submittal Form can be downloaded from the SCDOT Design-Build website under the SCDOT Design-Build Standard Forms Section.
 When uploading to ProjectWise, the Proposer shall enter appropriate attributes for each document in the upload wizard.
+The document will not upload without entering the required attribute information.
+The Proposer should not modify or populate the following fields within the wizard: Substage, Authorization Year, Implemented in Technical Proposal, Implemented in Project, or Successful Proposer.
 The document will not upload without entering the required attribute information.